dugudugu/Paradise-in-Curacao/README.md

 Mr. Rahul Lakhanpal, I would like to let you know that I am grateful for your help, motivation and mentoring during this project.

-I would also like to thank the following people for the feedback to make the web page better; C. Harms, A. Marchena and anyone else that I might have forgotten.
+I would also like to thank the following people for the feedback to make the web page better; C. Harms, A. Marchena, the Slack Community and anyone else that I might have forgotten.